 As the Monterey Shale is explored, fracking operations could require more water.
 In the Rose oil field near Wasco, fracking uses from half a million to a million gallons of water per well, substantially more than other oil fields.

 The difference has to do with how the wells are drilled.
 In older fields, wells are drilled directly down.
 In parts of the Monterey Shale, the well makes a sharp horizontal turn, extending as far as a mile along the layer of rock.
 Horizontal drilling has become common in other oil and gas formations where fracking is used.

 “I think it’s fair to say that if this technology that has proved so successful in other parts of the country can be as successful here, that we will see water consumption for hydraulic fracturing going up,” Hull says.
 “The longer-reach, horizontal wells will use higher volumes of water but you’ll need fewer wells to produce the same amount of oil.”

-According to permits filed for the first time this year under new state regulations, oil companies are planning about 250 new fracking jobs that would draw water mostly from local water districts.
+According to permits filed for the first time this year under new state regulations, oil companies are planning about 250 new fracking jobs as of March that would draw water mostly from local water districts.

 Under new rules, California oil companies must alert the state prior to fracking, disclosing the water volume and water source.
-The data above represents about 250 fracking jobs planned for 2014.
+The data above represents about 250 fracking jobs planned as of March 2014.
 Overall, the water use is the same as the annual demand of 260 homes.